howac115/INFO30005/README.md

 **Authentication (authController) ../config/auth.js**

-The authentication function of InCubeta is established through the login and registration, done through ../config/passport.js (passport), ../routes/home.js and ../controllers/userController.js (user controller).
-This data for each user is stored under the user data structure, with specific properties that will be shown below.
+The authentication function of InCubeta is established through the login and registration, done through ../config/passport.js (passport), ../routes/home.js (home) and ../controllers/userController.js (user controller).
+The router home will display and select handles that correspond to the user’s actions.
+When the user chose the corresponding handle, desired fill-in areas and prompted error messages will guide them throughout the whole process.
+If the “register” handle is activated, then a new validated user details will be generated and stored in the database.This data for each user is stored under the user data structure, with specific properties that will be shown below.
 After a user’s registration, InCuBeta will enable their own personal dashboard that is protected via authentication verification in ../routes/dashboard.js (dashboard) through ../config/auth.js, and thereby isn’t accessible through typing the associated URL in the browser.
 The user’s login status is also altered via passport, where the server keeps track of the user’s login status during their session visiting InCuBeta.

 **User, profile (userController) ../controllers/userController.js**

 After registering at the website, each user will generate a profile including all the information stored at ../models/user.js in the MongoDB.
 Once a user is logged onto the website, he can potentially update his profile information through the user controller.
 Published jobs are also tied to users through the job controller, which enables users to track each other’s job-listing histories.
 Note that it is prohibited to modify other people’s profiles while viewing their posted jobs.

 ***User Object Properties***
 | **Property** | **Description** |